Composting 101: How to Compost at Home

-Add kitchen scraps and organic matter to your compost bin as needed, aiming for a carbon ("browns") to nitrogen ("greens") ratio of 25:1 to 40:1.
+Add kitchen scraps and organic matter to your bin as needed, with a good mix of greens and browns.
+You should aim for a browns to greens ratio of 25:1 to 40:1.
 Although microorganisms are available for purchase, you probably won't need them because they are almost always naturally present in the carbon and nitrogen sources.

-Turn the pile with a rake or pitchfork regularly to help promote oxygen flow and release the heat that builds during decomposition-aim for a temperature between 90° and 140°F.
+Turn the pile with a rake or pitchfork regularly.
+Turning the compost helps promote oxygen flow and releases the heat that builds during decomposition-aim for a temperature between 90° and 140°F.

 What Can Be Composted?

-Any organic matter will decompose eventually, but for backyard composting, you want to only compost items that will decompose relatively quickly and that won't attract animals.
+Any organic matter will decompose eventually, but for backyard composting, you want to use items that will decompose relatively quickly and that won't attract animals.